matter-labs/zksync-lite-docs/docs/faq/security.md

 ## Is there a security audit?

-zkSync version 1.0 has been audited by ABDK Consulting.
-The audit analyzed the protocol design, applied cryptography, smart contracts and zero-knowledge circuits.
-The results can be found here:
+The audit by [ABDK Consulting](https://www.abdk.consulting/) for zkSync v1.0 is underway, the results will be published here.
+The audit scope includes the protocol design, applied cryptography, smart contracts and zero-knowledge circuits.

-TODO: insert link.